-We had negative cash flow for the financial year ended May 31, 2020 and the interim financial period ended February 28, 2021.
+We had negative cash flow for the financial year ended May 31, 2021.

-We had negative operating cash flow for the financial year ended May 31, 2020 and the interim financial period ended February 28, 2021.
+We had negative operating cash flow for the financial year ended May 31, 2021.
 To the extent that we have negative operating cash flow in future periods, we may need to allocate a portion of our cash reserves to fund such negative cash flow.
 We may also be required to raise additional funds through the issuance of equity or debt securities.
 There can be no assurance that we will be able to generate a positive cash flow from our operations, that additional capital or other types of financing will be available when needed or that these financings will be on terms favorable to the Company.